-When I decided to pack my things and trade Paris for Amsterdam last October, little did I know of the uphill battle ahead.
+When I decided to pack my things and trade Paris for Amsterdam last Autumn, little did I know of the uphill battle ahead.
 Harsh weather?
 Expensive health insurance?
 Geen probleem.
 But the dating in the Netherlands and those habits are an endless struggle.
 Whatever, here I am, regardless of the red flags and myths concerning this overrated topic, jumping in.

 If you are not familiar with the phenomenon, say hello to clueless, and if rollercoaster-ish romance is a taste you are keen on giving a try, be my guest and enjoy the ride.
 As much as I love exoticism and variety, I believe in eating local wherever I go, so Dutch men it is.
 Brace yourselves, girls, for two major obstacles shall inevitably pop up during dating in the Netherlands: